ufz/ogs/web/content/docs/devguide/getting-started/prerequisites/index.md

 </div>

-## Optional: Install Qt for the Data Explorer
+## Optional: Install Qt and other dependencies for the Data Explorer

 Use [Another Qt installer (`aqt`)](https://github.com/miurahr/aqtinstall) for installing the Qt binaries to some path on your machine: